 We all know the drill: you put on your own oxygen mask first, THEN you help others.
 But this doesn't just hold true in emergencies, we need to make this a practice in every day life!
 I've noticed that when I let myself get super stressed and run down, I'm not a very good caretaker to my animals.
 I end up walking around like a zombie and don't have energy to give them the time, attention, and exercise they deserve.
 So let's do something about that!
 Taking time for yourself should be a daily practice.
 Today I took time for myself BEFORE I took care of my dogs.
-And guess what, I was happy and relaxed and went out of my way to spend extra time walking them in the woods.
+And guess what, I was happy and relaxed, and as a result went out of my way to spend extra time walking them in the woods.
 I'm sure they appreciated that!

 I'm going to suggest some tools for you to use in your self-care practice, and most of these are affiliate links.
 If you click through and make a purchase, I will earn a small commission at no extra cost to you.
 Otherwise, I have not been paid to promote these products.